Keyboard shortcuts

 (clause_N /*...*/))

-In Ion 1.1, there are three supported directive operations:
+In Ion 1.1, there are eight supported directive operations— module, import, encoding, set_symbols, add_symbols, set_macros, add_macros, and use.

 Top-level bindings